suyashsoumya/CryptoProject-ClassofCipher/README.md

 Compile and Run Jin-Soumya-Xu-decrypt.cpp

-Prompt for name of ciphertext used to test our program and which test (1 or 2)
+Our program will prompt for name of ciphertext used to test our program followed by test number (1 or 2)

 *Just For Reference:*